Durand Eastman Park: Flora and fauna

 Durand-Eastman Park has a variety of trees and wildflowers.
 A 1937 source claims that the park "contains 395 varieties of native and foreign trees, shrubs, and plants."
 The park's Slavin Arboretum contains an impressive collection of trees.

 Deer, raccoon, groundhogs, eastern gray squirrels, turkey, and chipmunks are common animals in the park.

 Recreation and facilities

 The park has a municipal golf course, built as a 9-hole course in 1917, that was redesigned by Robert Trent Jones in 1933.
 Now it has 18 holes and a club house.
 There are hiking trails.
 Swimming was permitted at the park's Lake Ontario beach in 2006 for the first time in forty years.
 In May 2007, the beach opened for the second straight season with a slightly larger swimming area, extending an additional 25 yd west.
-The beach is staffed by lifeguards, groundspeople, and security personnel.
+The beach is staffed by lifeguards, grounds-people, and security personnel.